At-Risk Animals

 View more..

-Flames is on the At Risk list due to behavior.
-She is not thriving in the care center and is deteriorating in the Adoptions room.
-She has been updated to a New Hope Only behavior determination and no longer allows petting or handling.
-Due to her stress levels, it is in her best interest to move out of the kennel environment and into a stable home as quickly as possible.
-She would do best in a home with adopters who are willing to give her plenty of time and space and who have experience with helping a fearful cat adjust to strangers.
+Kit Kat is on the at-risk list due to behavior.
+He is not thriving in the care center and is deteriorating in the Adoptions room.
+He is now displaying signs of high FAS and no longer is tolerant of petting/touch - escalating to fearful defensive behaviors.
+Due to his stress levels, it is in his best interest to move out of the kennel environment and into a stable home as quickly as possible.
+He would do best in a home with adopters who are willing to give him plenty of time and space and who have experience with helping a fearful cat adjust to strangers.

 View more..